- ABOUT US

 Who Can Join Marion Community Credit Union?

-Anyone who lives, works or studies (must be a full-time student) in the Marion or Morrow Counties can be a member of the Marion Community Credit Union.
+Anyone who lives, works or studies (must be a full-time student) in Marion, Morrow, Crawford, Wyandot, Richland, and Hancock Counties can be a member of the Marion Community Credit Union.
 Anyone who has an immediate family member who is a member of the credit union can also join.
 If you have any questions about membership please call 740-389-9960.

 How do I become a member of Marion Community Credit Union?

-To become a member of the Marion Community Credit Union, you must live, work or go to school in Marion or Morrow Counties or be an immediate family member of someone who is eligible for membership.
+To become a member of the Marion Community Credit Union, you must live, work or go to school in Marion, Morrow, Crawford, Wyandot, Richland, and Hancock Counties or be an immediate family member of someone who is eligible for membership.

 Applying is simple